diaspd/dev-finances/README.md

 $ npm i

 # Start the project
-// run index file
+/ run index file
 ```
-The app will be available for access on your browser at http://localhost:5500
+The app will be available for access on your browser at your local host

 <br></br>